Updated: Apr 24

 Along with relaxing your bodies, there are also natural remedies and health benefits of cerasee tea, bissy, turmeric, fever grass, and other herbal bushes in the West Indies.

-NATURAL REMEDIES HEALTH BENEFITS OF CERASEE TEA AND OTHER HERBAL BUSHES: The Caribbean is an idyllic paradise comprising of different countries and territories that are savored by vacation tourists, pleasure-seekers, and people looking for relaxation in exotic locations.
-Trinidad, Bahamas, Barbados, Bermuda, Guyana, Haiti, Jamaica. i.e. The West Indies - take your pick and be transported to whole new worlds where you wish your days of freedom are not numbered.
+The Caribbean is an idyllic paradise comprising different countries and territories savored by vacation tourists, pleasure-seekers, and people looking for relaxation in exotic locations.
+Trinidad, Bahamas, Barbados, Bermuda, Guyana, Haiti, Jamaica. i.e., The West Indies - take your pick and be transported to a whole new world where you wish your days of freedom are not numbered.

-Your experiences will be very pleasant and memorable.
-When you were in the land of the flying fish, people were friendly, the weather was great and the splendid beaches were just so refreshing.
-You also remember vividly when you were in the West Indies that you were surprised that the local cuisine was also intriguing and palate-pleasing.
+Your experiences will be delightful and memorable.
+When you were in the land of the flying fish, people were friendly, and the weather was splendid beaches were just so refreshing.
+When you were in the West Indies, you also vividly remember that you were surprised that the local cuisine was also intriguing and palate-pleasing.

-You were partying in Jamaica and reggae music wafts in the air and the cool fine sand on the beach sometimes gets into your sandals but you don't mind because you are on exotic shores now and you are on vacation!
+You were partying in Jamaica, and reggae music near you wafts in the air, and the cool fine sand on the beach sometimes gets into your sandals, but you don't mind because you are on exotic shores now, and you are on vacation!

 Folks greet you with a smile everywhere during your visit to Trinidad and Tobago, and even your hotel there is like home with lots of luxuries.

 Then you wander to the local shops, and you find local treasures.
 When browsing, you've noticed certain herbal tea drinks that catch your attention with names like turmeric tea, soursop tea, bissy tea, cerasee tea, and fever grass tea.